kozko2001/itunes-podcast-crawler/README.md

 5) python crawl.py merge ## merge the two datafiles

+6) python crawl.py addfeeddata ## download the rss xml and extracts the information

-6) python crawl.py elasticsearch ## add data to elasticsearch service
+7) python crawl.py elasticsearch ## add data to elasticsearch service

-7) cd http; python query.py ## to see the search on a rest api
+8) cd http; python query.py ## to see the search on a rest api